A Girl Called Dusty: Release history

-A Girl Called Dusty was first released both in mono (BF 7594) and stereo (SBL 7594) on 17 April 1964 by Philips Records, in the LP album format.
+A Girl Called Dusty was first released both in mono (BL 7594) and stereo (SBL 7594) on 17 April 1964 by Philips Records, in the LP album format.
 The album had its first CD release in June 1990 by Philips Records/PolyGram, then a direct transfer from vinyl.

 In 1997, two years before Springfield's death, a digitally remastered and expanded edition was issued by Mercury Records, then including eight bonus tracks as well as a few alternate mixes.
 Since most of the original multi-track master tapes are thought to be completely lost in the Philips Records archives, the tracks on the 1997 version are a mixture of mono mixes, new stereo remixes and new stereo mixes using alternate vocal takes.
 The current CD version of A Girl Called Dusty, which still remains in print, is consequently radically different from the original album as produced by Johnny Franz and Springfield herself.

 Reception

+In review of the re-issue in 1997, James Oldham of the NME described the album as "pretty great debut album".

 The album was included in Robert Dimery's 1001 Albums You Must Hear Before You Die.